sgrieve/GEG6230/week_9/modelbuilder_practical/modelbuilder_practical.md

 ## Exporting a model image

 It is often useful to be able to export an image of our model to include in a report.
 This can be done in the `Model` menu `Model > Export > To Graphic`.
-We can choose a png file if we just need a quick image, but if we want to be able to edit the file in Inkscape, we need to select `Enhanced Metafile (*.emf)`, as this can be loaded by Inkscape.
+We can choose a `.png` file if we just need a quick image, but if we want to be able to edit the file in Inkscape, we need to select `Enhanced Metafile (*.emf)`, as this can be loaded by Inkscape.

 ## Loading a model